samkamin/codenow/README.md

 click on the checkbox, the JavaScript function (`markdone`) needs to find the `tr` tag containing this checkbox and add `class="done"`.

-A specific occurrence of a tag in an html document is called a "node".
-In `index.html`, there are two `tr` nodes, and we need to find the one that contains the clicked node.
-(When we get to adding new to-dos, we will be adding more `tr` nodes; like the current two, each will have three `td` nodes within it, and the third of these `td` nodes will have a clickbox.)
+(*Terminology*: A specific occurrence of a tag in an html document is called a "node".
+A "tr node" is a node with the `tr` tag; in our initial `index.html`, we have two `tr` nodes.
+When we get to adding new to-dos, we will be adding more rows to the table, meaning we'll add more `tr` nodes.)

-The `onclick` attribute says `onclick=markdone(this)`, which means, "when this box is clicked, call the `markdone` function, and pass this clickbox as an argument."
+The `onclick` attribute says `onclick=markdone(this)`, which means, "when this box is clicked, call the `markdone` function, and pass *this clickbox node* as an argument."
 Just like a mathematical function like sin or square-root has an argument, JavaScript functions also have them.
-The `markdone` function will look for a `tr` node containing a clickbox node somewhere within it, but it can't do anything unless we tell it which clickbox node we're talking about.
-In an HTML tag, `this` refers to that node.
+The `markdone` function will look for the `tr` node containing a given clickbox node, but it can't do anything unless we tell it which clickbox node we're talking about.
+In the HTML tag, `this` refers to that node.

 Let's look at the `markdone` function in `index.js`.
 It has divided the work into two steps, each of which is accomplished by calling built-in JavaScript functions: